Parijatdascodeinpython/Machine-Learning/README.md

 # Machine-Learning
+While doing the course on coursera if you find some difficulty you may take this as reference.
+But don't just copy and paste it.
-Andrew NG coursera machine learning programming assignment solutions
+(Andrew NG coursera machine learning programming assignment solutions)